Discover Brussels' international schools for your children

 In Belgium, public and private school as well as national and international ones open their classes in September.
 If your child is about to begin his or her first year in a new system, he or she can be quite stressed.
 As parents, you can apply some pieces of advice to avoid this situation.
 Here are some pro tips, to make him/her feel more comfortable, whenever September is around the corner.

 - Generally, teachers draw a list of supplies.
 They sometimes establish it and send it to the parents prior to the first day of school.
 If you already know the school material (books, text books, craft supplies, etc.) which will be required, buy them in advance.
 These supplies will be needed during the entire school year.

-- It is also the right time to reorganise the time schedule of your kid, especially his bed and meal time so that he will pick up the school rhythm gradually.
+- It is also the right time to reorganise the time schedule of your kids, especially their bed and meal time so that they will pick up the school rhythm gradually.

 - Do not hesitate to establish a new routine that will follow the schedule of the school year: plan less outdoor activities and more reading time, and so on.